GoWind/GoWind.github.io/avl_trees_part1.md

   return new_root
 ```

-The `leftRotate` turns out tree into something like
+The `leftRotate` turns out tree rooted at 14, to this:

 ```
 ```
       14                                 15
+        \                               /    \
          15            ---->          14      16
+            \                                     \
              16                                     17
+               \
                 17
 ```
 ```

-The next 2 condition will need a combination of left and right rotates to rebalance.
+The next 2 conditions will need a combination of left and right rotates to rebalance.

 3. Left Right

 ```
       18
+      /
     13
+      \
       14
+        \
         16
 ```

-This is a more tricky situation.
-A single right rotation wouldn't solve the problem.
+In this situation, a single right rotation wouldn't solve the problem.
 Why ?
-Lets do a simple LL fix
+Lets try to do a simple LL fixup, which performs a `rotateRight(18)`

 ```
        18                                       13
+      /                                          \
-    13             -----> LL(14)               x  18
+    13             -----> LL(18)                  18
+      \                                          /
-      14                                     x  14.  x
+       14                                      14
-        16                                 x   x  16.  x
+        \                                       \
+         16                                     16
 ```

 `13` is the new root. `18` becomes 13's right. `left_right` from `rightRotate()` (14) become's `n.left` (18's left). `x` mark's `null` nodes